 This four-week clerkship helps students improve their evaluation and presentation skills and practice medical decision-making under the supervision of Emergency Medicine faculty.
-Clinical experiences in the ED allow students to evaluate patients of all ages with acute, urgent and critical complaints, provide opportunities for advancement in procedural skills and facilitate application of evidence based medicine principles to plan appropriate diagnostic strategies and therapy.
-Patient encounters will promote efficiency in focused evaluation to address the major complaint, assessment of response and practice in appropriate dispositions.
+Clinical experiences in the Emergency Department (ED) allow students to evaluate patients of all ages with acute, urgent and critical complaints, provide opportunities for advancement in procedural skills, and facilitate application of evidence based medicine principles to plan appropriate diagnostic strategies and therapy.
+Patient encounters will promote efficiency in focused evaluation to address the major complaint, assessment of response, and practice in appropriate dispositions.

 Introduction to Internship

 This two-week clerkship focuses on skill development for internship.
 Topics include acute management issues and advanced communication and procedural skills.
 Teaching modalities include small group sessions, evidence-based medicine exercises and simulator encounters.
 The clerkship is offered in the second semester of the fourth year.

 This clerkship gives students an opportunity to revisit the structure of the human body through various imaging modalities.
 Students are introduced to advances in and clinical applications of various visualization/imaging technologies.
 Material is presented via interactive presentations, anatomy workshops, and students have the opportunity to participate in Radiology read-out sessions.
 Students can take this clerkship online or participate in a two-week onsite experience.